AlbusDracoSam/YOLO-Object-Detection/README.md

 For every box, we have five main attributes: x and y for coordinates, w and h for width and height of the object, and a confidence score for the probability that the box containing the object.

-1. Folder structure :
+1. 📁Folder structure :

   	-train_data

 		-images
 			-train